Kiriakos41/ComboBox.Maui/README.md

 Maui.ComboBox ⬇️

-a custom control for .net maui ComboBox
+A custom ComboBox control specifically designed for .NET MAUI, optimized for Android applications.
+This control brings the familiar ComboBox functionality to your MAUI projects, offering an intuitive and customizable dropdown experience.

  Platform  | Supported |
 | ------------- | ------------- |